Clinic at Covenant House open with extended hours

-CHARLESTON, WV (WOWK) A free clinic in Charleston, WV that provides health care to those living in poverty re-opened Monday with extended hours.
+CHARLESTON, WV (WOWK) – A free clinic in Charleston that provides health care to those living in poverty re-opened Monday with extended hours.
 West Virginia Health Right and Covenant House teamed up to open a satellite clinic at Covenant House.
 The clinic was closed for several weeks because of COVID-19.

 The clinic used to have limited hours a few days a week.
 Not the location is open weekdays from 8 a.m. to 4 p.m.